AndreGoncalves64/my_projects/README.md

         * [iexcloud](https://iexcloud.io/ ) - for stocks

 * **Step 2**:
-    * data extraction (csv & API) and wrangling - Python and SQL
+    * data extraction for the past 3 years (2019-2021) as of Jan 2022:
+      *   CSV - for cryptos
+      *   API - for stocks

 * **Step 3**:
     * create dynamic graphic interface with relevant data: